Edmonbelchev/simpl-otp/README.md

    - Generate OTP: `/simplotp/generate`
    - Verify OTP: `/simplotp/verify`

-3. If you want to customize the views, you can find them in `resources/views/vendor/simplotp/`.
+3. The views are self-contained and include basic Bootstrap styling.
+If you want to customize the views, you can find them in `resources/views/vendor/simplotp/`.

 4. To use the views in your own controllers or routes, you can use: